tam17aki/music-esprit-python/README.md

 ## Theoretical Background

 The implemented methods are based on the principle of subspace decomposition of a signal's covariance matrix.
 By performing an eigenvalue decomposition, the observation space can be separated into a **signal subspace** and an orthogonal **noise subspace**.

-MUSIC leverages the orthogonality between the signal steering vectors and the noise subspace.
+- **MUSIC** leverages the orthogonality between the signal steering vectors and the noise subspace.
+- **ESPRIT** exploits the rotational invariance property within the signal subspace itself.

 These techniques allow for the estimation of sinusoidal frequencies at a resolution far exceeding that of traditional methods like the FFT.
 For a deeper dive into the theory, please refer to the papers [1-3] for spectral-MUSIC, [4] for root-MUSIC, and [5] for ESPRIT.